-I usually have a couple of points to make in response:
+I usually have a couple of points to make in response to the NDA question:

 - Most people to whom you are considering making disclosure are in the driver’s seat, and will not sign a non-disclosure agreement because doing so almost invites a claim if they end up getting involved in someone else’s similar project years later.
 Or they won’t sign just because you need them more than they need you.